ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Enforcing concordance may lead to under-quantification of variant frequencies in cases where a significant proportion of pairs do not have appreciable overlap between R1 and R2.
 Insufficient overlap between mates may be due to inadequate primer design and/or overzealous 3’ base quality trimming.
 Additionally, for RACE-like libraries, a high proportion of fragment lengths greater than the read length may also limit sensitivity.

-### satmut_utils frequency calculation
+### satmut\_utils frequency calculation

-The denominator for the variant frequency calculation- i.e. fragment coverage depth- is determined after filtering on read edit distance (NM tag) and mate pair overlap (concordance).
-If a primer BED file is provided to satmut_utils, read segments originating from synthetic primer sequence do not contribute to fragment depth (DP).
+The denominator for the variant frequency calculation- fragment coverage depth (DP)- is determined after filtering on read edit distance (NM tag) and mate pair overlap (concordance).
+If a primer BED file is provided to satmut\_utils, read segments originating from synthetic primer sequence do not contribute to fragment coverage depth.
 When the MNP span (variant reference coordinates) covers both a synthetic primer position and an adjacent position in the amplicon, the minimum depth of coverage in the MNP span is used as the denominator for the concordant allele frequency: CAF=CAO/DP.

-### satmut\_utils call read preprocessing steps
+### satmut\_utils 'call' read preprocessing steps

-satmut\_utils call supports multiple methods for moderating false positives calls.
+satmut\_utils 'call' supports multiple methods for moderating false positives calls.
 Application of these methods is optional but improves specificity.

 1. Synthetic primer base quality masking

-To prohibit false positive calls arising from primer synthesis errors, satmut_utils call provides a masking strategy to demarcate read segments originating from synthetic primer sequence.
+To prohibit false positive calls arising from primer synthesis errors, satmut\_utils 'call' provides a masking strategy to demarcate read segments originating from synthetic primer sequence.
 In masking, base qualities for these segments are set to 0 and omitted from variant calls.
 This step requires the user to provide a primer BED file specifying the primers used in target enrichment.

 The read subsequences to mask depend on the library preparation chemistry and mate read identity and orientation.
 For amplicon libraries, both R1 and R2 may be masked at both ends.
 For RACE-like data, only the 3’ end of R1 and the 5’ end of R2 are masked.
 This assumes the presence of a unique molecular index (UMI) at the start of R1, which is extracted through consensus deduplication (see #2 below).